Felony DUI Charges

 - Penalties and Consequences for Felony OVI

-- The Importance of Finding the Best Felony DUI Attorney in Columbus for Your Case
+- The Importance of Finding the Best Felony DUI Attorney in Cincinnati for Your Case

 A felony drunk or drugged driving charge on the state of Ohio is the consequence of either having multiple DUI convictions on your record, or if you were in an accident where there was serious bodily injury or death.
 The specific statute concerning driving under the influence is located in Ohio Revised Code §4511.19, where it states that no person shall operate any vehicle within Ohio, if, at the time of operation: